Entanglement Propagation in Integrable Heisenberg Chains from a New Lens: Abstract

 \section{Abstract}

 The exact single-magnon entanglement evolution in Heisenberg chains is obtained using the Quantum Correlation Transfer Function (QCTF) formulation.
-The individual spins' entanglement is given by a hypergeometric function, and its transient behavior is described via a Bessel function of the first kind.
-The presented characterization through the lens of QCTF allowed for calculating the ballistic single-magnon entanglement edge velocity in Heisenberg chains, which has not been achieved before.
-Our results can be extended to the multi-magnon regime, therefore opening up the means to explain equilibration dynamics and thermodynamics in Heisenberg chains.
+A dual, i.e., frequency and time-domain, analysis shows that the transient dynamics of individual spins' entanglement is described via a Bessel function of the first kind.
+Through QCTF, we bypass the evaluation of the full system's state for the purpose of obtaining entanglement.
+Although it is known that the observable entanglement edge is formed by the arrival of a stream of quasi-particles that travel with the maximum group velocity, we show how the \textit{early} quasi-particles travel \textit{faster than the maximum group velocity} of the chain and contribute to entanglement production.
+Our results can be extended to the multi-magnon regime, therefore opening up the means to better interpret equilibration dynamics and thermodynamics in Heisenberg chains.